MysticCode-B/FitBit-Track/README.md

 ## Features

 * User-friendly command-line interface (CLI).
-* Modular design with three separate Python scripts for easy maintenance and expansion.
-* Accurate BMI calculation with appropriate weight classification.
+* BMI calculation with appropriate weight classification.
-* Detailed workout tracking with customizable exercise entries.
+* Workout tracking with customizable exercise entries.
 * Body measurement tracking with a summary report to view at the end.

 ## Installation